mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1.3 (Decembter 30th, 2011)
+* Reworked page metrics synchronization to reduce lag on slow pdfs (more to come).
+* Paged scroll view attribute is accessible again in the MFDocumentViewController public interface.
+* FPK annotations parsing can be disabled by setting MFDocumentViewController's fpkAnnotationsEnabled to NO. Use this if you experience frequent freezes while skimming the pages.
+* You can add multiple MFDocumentViewControllerDelegates by calling MFDocumentViewController's
+    addDocumentDelegate: (and removeDocumentDelegate:).
+Check the interface for details

 ### Update 3.1.2 (December 16th, 2011)
 * Non-unlocked password protected douments should no more crash the application.
 * Cordinates for taps on the right page are now correct.